Pramil-07/Pramil-07/README.md

 - 👋 Hi, I’m @Pramil-07
 - 👀 I’m interested in Computers
-- 🌱 I’m currently learning Web-development (MERN)
+- 🌱 I’m currently learning Web-development (MEAN)
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me linkedin.com/in/pramil-dhungana
 - 😄 Pronouns: ...